rgeber/sureal-tauri-sidecar/README.md

 mkdir <PROJECT_ROOT>/src-tauri/bin
 ```

-Download surrealdb from the [official release page](https://github.com/surrealdb/surrealdb/releases).
+Download SurrealDB from the [official release page](https://github.com/surrealdb/surrealdb/releases).
 For Linux on an
 amd64 architecture that would be `surreal-v1.0.0.linux-amd64.tgz`.

 Unpack to `<PROJECT_ROOT>/src-tauri/bin` and rename `surreal` to `surreal-x86_64-unknown-linux-gnu`.